-The rings of narrow, curbless, cobbled and tiled streets outside the plaza follow the curve of the fan.
-I doubt that the sun ever shines directly into more than a few feet of any street, and even then, briefly.
+The rings of Siena’s narrow, curbless, cobbled and tiled streets outside the plaza follow the curve of the fan.
+I doubt that the sun ever shines directly into more than a few feet of any street.
+Even then, briefly.
 As a result, the open plazas are sudden bowls of sunshine.
 The Piazzo del Campo, in particular, is especially dramatic.

 The innermost of the half-concentric rings is pierced at various points with sharply descending arched tunnels.
 As you make your way down the steps or ramps and pass through, your slight claustrophobia is suddenly and powerfully relieved by the broad, open expanse of the amphitheater in front of and to either side of you.
 Here’s another view, courtesy of the WikiPedia page.

 Today’s soft, intermitent rain was hardly a discouragement.
 The photographer enjoys reflective slate surfaces and flat lighting.
 It’s quite correctly called “portrait lighting.”
 Alas, a few minutes after arrival, that bit of romance gave way to sunshine.
 Only here can the arrival of sunshine be considered a loss.